-- Prime Ministers from Pakistan, India, Britain, Russia, France, and USA also expressed sadness and condolences in connection with tragic consequences of the terrorist acts.
+- Prime Ministers from Pakistan, India, Britain, Russia, France, and the USA also expressed sadness and condolences in connection with tragic consequences of the terrorist acts.

 - The Sri Lankan Red Cross too came forward to help victims contact their loved ones, coordinate blood donations and provide psychological support.
 The President of the Sri Lankan Red Cross Society also released a message touching upon the emphasis of donations right now to help those affected by the attack.